cesarParra/lwc-signals/README.md

 $effect(() => console.log(counter.value));
 ```

-> ❗ DO NOT use `$effect` to update the signals value, as it will create an infinite loop.
+> ❗ DO NOT use `$effect` to update the signal value, as it will create an infinite loop.

 ## Communicating with Apex data and other asynchronous operations